antfu/antfu.me/pages/posts/dev-ssr-on-nuxt.md

 </div>

-We are happy to see our work on Nuxt inspired and pushed the Vite ecosystem to have more innovations and better tools.
-We are also eager to see what is comming next for the tools and integrations that built with "on-demand" philosophy in mind, provding the better performance and developer experience.
+We are happy to see our work on Nuxt inspires and pushes the Vite ecosystem for more innovations and better tools.
+We are also eager to see what is comming next for the tools and integrations that built with "on-demand" philosophy in mind, providing better performance and developer experience.